Health insurance in the Republic of Croatia

 - persons with permanent residence in Croatia

-- aliens with an approved permanent stay in Croatia
+- aliens with an approved permanent stay or long-term residence in Croatia

-- nationals of other EU Member States (EU), the European Economic Area countries (EEA) and Switzerland, as well as the citizens of other states with approved temporary stay in Croatia, and on the basis of the employment with the employer headquartered in Croatia, i.e. on the basis of performing economic or professional activity, providing that the conditions of special regulations governing the issue of residence and work of aliens in Croatia have been met
+- nationals of other EU Member States (EU), the European Economic Area countries (EEA), Switzerland and United Kingdom of Great Britain and Northern Ireland (hereafter: Member States), citizens of country with which Croatia has entered into an international treaty on social insurance regulating the issue of health insurance (contracting state), as well as the citizens of state which is not a Member State or contracting state with approved temporary stay in Croatia, and on the basis of the employment, respectively perform economic or professional activity on the state teritorry of the Republic of Croatia, providing that the conditions of special regulations governing the issue of residence and work of aliens in Croatia have been met and unless otherwise stated by the European law or international treaties on social security.

 - nationals of the other Member States in the EU/EEA/Switzerland with the approved temporary stay in Croatia provided they do not exercise compulsory health insurance in another Member States of the EU/EEA/Switzerland, and

-- nationals of a State that are not Member States in the EU/EEA/Switzerland with a temporary stay in the Republic of Croatia, unless otherwise stated by the European law, international treaties on social security, or special laws.
+- nationals of a State that are not EU Member State/EEA copuntry/Switzerland with a temporary stay in the Republic of Croatia, unless otherwise stated by the European law, international treaties on social security, or special laws.

 Application, changes, cancellation of the compulsory health insurance can be executed at any CHIF regional or branch office, within 8 days from the day of the occurrence of the changes or termination of the circumstances on the basis of which one obtains the status of the insured person under compulsory health insurance.